JonathanDelaney/TryTrickThatThough/README.md

 <h1 align="center">Trick That Though</h1>

-<p style="color=red;">Not currently available</p>
+<span style="color=red;">Not currently available</span>

 Live website :arrow_down:<br>
 <a href="https://trick-that-though.herokuapp.com/">![alt](./static/images/response.png)</a>

 ## About

+This may be the only example of a flask/jinja board game, without the use of JS.
+Possibly the only representation of 4D tic-tac-toe on a single 3D board; 4D tic-tac-toe creations found online currently consist of **n** side-by-side 3D or 2D boards:three 3x3x3 tic tac toe blocks next to eachother OR nine 3x3 in a grid, for a 4D board of width 3.
+The design used in this game uses one 3x3x3 with a nested 3 in each for a 4D board of width 3.

-Having looked online for examples of flask games, none could be found so I decided to see if I could programme one myself, without the use of JS.
-This webapp is possibly the only example of a flask/jinja game and (also possibly) the only representation of 4d tic-tac-toe on one board.
-This 'look mom, no JS!' website is an example of what can be done to create front-end interactivity with just html, css and python with flask.
-The game uses innovative methods, to solve for win scenarios and create dumb, computer opposition.
+This 'look mom, no JS!' website is an example of what can be done to create front-end interactivity with just html, css and python (with flask).
+The game uses innovative methods, to solve for win scenarios and utilizes dumb, computer opposition for local single player mode.
 In the future I plan to use this method to allow for online mutliplayer playing, implemented using a rest-api.

 ## User Stories